olahallvall/FlowDance/README.md

 ![Synchronous choreography-based call chains](Docs/synchronous-choreography-based-call-chains.png)

-So how does FlowDance help us out when we have to base our solution on synchronous RPC-Calls?
+So how does FlowDance help us out when we still want to base our solution on synchronous RPC-Calls but leaving MSDTC behind?
 Remember that FlowDance wants to support communication between microservices based on synchronous RPC-calls.
 Event-driven architecture is out of scoop here.

 In short - by replacing **System.Transactions.TransactionScope** with **FlowDance.Client.CompensationSpan** you leaves the world of strong consistency into eventual consistency.